Skip to main content

 How to use this preventive maintenance checklist

-4. Record all items marked A in the Actions Required table - include the item number, description, parts used and who resolved it.
+4. Record all items marked A in the Actions Required table - include the item number, description, parts used and who resolved it.: Transfer every item marked "A" to the Actions Required table with a clear description of the issue, the corrective action taken or recommended, parts used and the responsible person.
+This creates a single summary of all outstanding work arising from the service.

 6. Sign and date the form.
-Have the supervisor or maintenance manager review and countersign before the asset returns to service.
+Have the supervisor or maintenance manager review and countersign before the asset returns to service.: The technician signs to confirm the service was completed as documented.
+The supervisor or maintenance manager reviews the findings, approves any outstanding actions and countersigns.
+Both signatures with dates create an auditable record of accountability.

-7. Save a copy: use Print → Save as PDF in your browser, then file it against the asset record.
+7. Save a copy: use Print → Save as PDF in your browser, then file it against the asset record.: Save the completed form as a PDF and file it against the asset record in your maintenance management system or document management system.
+Retaining service records supports warranty claims, insurance requirements, compliance audits and resale documentation.

 In MapTrack, you can schedule and track maintenance digitally.
 Each submission is stored as a timestamped PDF against the asset record.